Blog: Q&A – The future of mobile ordering and payments

 While probably cathartic, this approach has the obvious effect of undermining customer goodwill.
 Instead, taking credit card details and implementing a reasonable late cancellation fee may be a better way to go.

-With liveRES, PCI compliant pre-payments can be taken during the book stage, whether it is £10 per head or a fixed amount if they do not cancel 24 hour ahead of the amount taken per booking is your choice.
+With Zonal Bookings, PCI compliant pre-payments can be taken during the book stage, whether it is £10 per head or a fixed amount if they do not cancel 24 hour ahead of the amount taken per booking is your choice.

 A revolutionary solution to the restaurant no-show problem has been slowly making its way to the UK from across the pond – taking payment up-front.
 A number of restaurants in the USA and UK have started to redefine the dining out experience as a ticketed event – like a trip to the theatre or a sporting fixture.
 This means the customer loses their fee if they cancel, but the venue isn’t left out of pocket.